 To prepare for the urea breath test, follow these guidelines:

 Tell your doctor if you are pregnant, have a lung or heart condition or any other disease, or if you are allergic to any medications.

-Do not take any antibiotics, proton pump inhibitors (Prilosec, Prevacid, Aciphex, Nexium, Protonix), or Pepto-Bismol for two weeks before the test.
+Do not take any proton pump inhibitors (Prilosec, Prevacid, Aciphex, Nexium, Protonix) or Pepto-Bismol for at least 2 weeks before the test.